 Katy Perry Denounces Christian Upbringing, Turns To Hinduism?
+[Rumor]

 Katy followed up with a photo, in which she appeared to mimic Kali.

 Last year, it was rumored Perry gave up her Christian faith for Buddhism due to her relationship with Orlando Bloom.
-Perry asked her friends and her boyfriend to join her on some Buddhist sessions at Coachella last year, reports The Mirror.
+Perry asked her friends and her boyfriend to join her on some Buddhist sessions at Coachella last year, reported The Mirror.
 Bloom is a practicing Nichiren Buddhist.
 At the time, sources said Perry was so in love with the actor that she was willing to convert over to the faith for him.

 “Katy is very opened minded and loves trying new things.
 Orlando is very into Buddhism and has been encouraging her to practice.
 At Coachella, they gathered a group of people together and it was clear that Katy had practiced the verse before.
 It’s a very upbeat and positive practice so she really enjoys it.
 She has got so involved that she may even convert for good.”